frantzalexander/hangman/README.md

 Each time the player makes an incorrect guess.

 A display utilizing the ascii art is shown to remind the player of how many lives they have remaining.

-Whenever the player makes a correct guess the display of blank letters is shown.